 You want quiet in the background.
 Be presentable and create a beautiful classroom background for your video.
 Impress the company by showing off your amazing props you have to offer.
+It helps a lot to become more camera confident.
 Most important, do not read a script.
 Try to be relaxed and know what you want to say before recording as well.
 Keep your video fun and create and straight to the point.
 I would recommend not more than a minute long.
 Try to be unique and show them something different from any other teacher.
 Confidence is key for students to choose the correct teacher.
 Sometimes you need to look like you’re confident even when you’re not.
 What have you got to lose?
 Why not start your teaching career today?

 Webcam Tips When Online Teaching

 One thing I have learned when using a webcam is to have good quality.
 If your webcam is blurry and does not work well in the classroom, Do you really think students will book your classroom again?
 Always check the quality of your webcam before a class.
 Anything can happen, for example.
 I remember entering my classroom without knowing my camera was not working till I opened up the classroom.
 I had to cancel my class due to my technical difficulty from my side.
 Only to find out that I did not do an update on my laptop.

 It is so vital to check these errors before your class in order to be camera confident.
 My update took the whole day.
 Another tip when you are on camera is to be fun and energetic, especially with children’s classes, I do know this will take some time to get used to but I can guarantee the students will be more engaged with a fun and bubbly teacher.
 It gives you confidence and it gives your students more confidence to learn a new language.